-For the election of directors, you may:
+For Proposal One-Election of Directors, you may:

-- · Vote FOR all seven nominees for director, - · WITHHOLD your vote from all seven nominees for director or - WITHHOLD your vote from one or more of the seven nominees for director.
+- Vote FOR all seven nominees for director, - · WITHHOLD your vote from all seven nominees for director or - · WITHHOLD your vote from one or more of the seven nominees for director.

-For Proposal Two-Advisory Vote on Executive Compensation and Proposal Three-Ratification of Selection of Independent Registered Public Accounting Firm, you may:
+For Proposal Two-Advisory Vote on Executive Compensation, Proposal Three-Ratification of Selection of Independent Registered Public Accounting Firm and Proposal Four-Approval of Amendment to our Restated Certificate of Incorporation, you may:

 - · Vote FOR the proposal,

 - · Vote AGAINST the proposal or

-- · ABSTAIN from voting on the proposal.
+- ABSTAIN from voting on the proposal.

-If you send in your proxy card or use Internet or telephone voting, but do not specify how you want to vote your shares, the proxies will vote your shares FOR all seven of the nominees for election to the Board of Directors in Proposal One-Election of Directors, FOR Proposal Two-Advisory Vote on Executive Compensation and FOR Proposal Three-Ratification of Selection of Independent Registered Public Accounting Firm.
+If you send in your proxy card or use Internet or telephone voting, but do not specify how you want to vote your shares, the proxies will vote your shares FOR all seven of the nominees for election to the Board of Directors in Proposal One-Election of Directors, FOR Proposal Two-Advisory Vote on Executive Compensation, FOR Proposal Three-Ratification of Selection of Independent Registered Public Accounting Firm and FOR Proposal Four-Approval of Amendment to our Restated Certificate of Incorporation.